ntym08/frontend-project-lvl1/README.md

 ## Brain Games
 ### This is a set of 5 console mini-games to pump up your brain:
-- brain-even - determination of an even number.
+- brain-even - determination of an even number
-- brain-calc - calculation of an arithmetic expressions.
+- brain-calc - calculation of an arithmetic expressions
-- brain-gcd - determination of the greatest common divisor.
+- brain-gcd - determination of the greatest common divisor
-- brain-prime - determination of a prime number.
+- brain-prime - determination of a prime number
 - brain-progression - determination of a missing term in an arithmetic progression

 ### Install
-Clone this repo using:

 ```$ git clone git@github.com:ntym08/frontend-project-lvl1.git
 $ make install
 $ npm link```

 [![asciicast](https://asciinema.org/a/427356.svg)](https://asciinema.org/a/427356)

 ### Usage example: